AP Top 25 Takeaways: Could Harbaugh spin coaching carousel?

 Just how silly this silly season gets, though, will be determined by Michigan and Harbaugh.

+Texas A&M could put forth an interesting case if it wins out to finish 9-1.
+And if Florida could knock off an unbeaten Alabama in the SEC championship, now you’d have a really interesting debate.

+But for now, the most likely scenario is Alabama, Ohio State and the two ACC teams.

 AROUND THE COUNTRY: The Pac-12 canceled two games before it played one.
 Not a great sign, but the conference launched with exactly what it hoped to get out of its breakfast time kickoff in Los Angeles.
-No. 20 USC’s late rally against Arizona State in Fox’s noon window was one of the game’s of the day.
-And the presidential race was called early enough so that the broadcast was not interrupted by the day’s big names … But later more tough news out of the Pac-12.
-Before its prime-time marquee game of the day, Stanford announced quarterback Davis Mills would not play because of COVID-19 protocols against No. 12 Oregon. … The recruiting machine is still pumping talent into No. 5 Georgia at a high rate, but Bulldogs fans have to be lamenting a lost season and what could been with a normal offseason and Jamie Newman at quarterback? … A Florida-Alabama SEC championship game does not look like a good path for getting two teams from the conference in the playoff. … Current state of the Big Ten: Penn State, Michigan and Nebraska are a combined 1-7.
-Indiana, Northwestern and Purdue: 8-0. ..
+No. 20 USC’s late rally against Arizona State in Fox’s noon window was one of the games of the day.
+And the presidential race was called early enough so that the broadcast was not interrupted by the day’s big names … But later, more tough news out of the Pac-12.
+Before its prime-time marquee game of the day, Stanford announced quarterback Davis Mills would not play against Oregon because of COVID-19 protocols. … The recruiting machine is still pumping talent into No. 5 Georgia at a high rate,e but Bulldogs fans have to be lamenting a lost season after their team get thumped by No. 8 Florida.
+What could have been for Georgia with a normal offseason and Jamie Newman at quarterback? … Current state of the Big Ten: Penn State, Michigan and Nebraska are a combined 1-7.
+Indiana, Northwestern and Purdue are 8-0. ..
 If Indiana can beat Michigan State next week, the Hoosiers will match a school record with five consecutive Big Ten victories and set up a huge East Division matchup at No. 3 Ohio State on Nov.
 21. Strange season. … Keeping players engaged during this strange season could be challenging for coaches.
-Penn State getting drubbed at home by Maryland might be Exhibit A. … Every week that passes this college football season, the idea of putting No. 9 BYU or Cincinnati in the playoff looks better.
+Penn State getting drubbed at home by Maryland might be Exhibit A. … Ohio State’s Justin Fields has thrown 11 incomplete passes and 11 touchdown passes this season.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/